YuichiNAGAO/ICPRchallenge2020/README.md

 ```
 If you choose `part` for the train type, please make sure to choose a validation folder(i.e., container).
 Then the chosen folder is removed for training.
 If you choose `all`, the the model is trained using all of the train data.
-Basically, all options are optimized, so you just need to write path to data directory.
+Basically, all of the default options are optimized, so you just need to write path to data directory.
 For example,
 ```
 $ train.py --root './data'
 ```